 Simply open an account, upload your images, set your prices for all our available products, and you're instantly in business!
 FAA provides you with an e-commerce website, fulfills your orders for you, and sends you your profits each month.

 I do Oil Paintings on Commision.
 Send me your favorite photos for a Free Price Quote.

 LET ME HELP YOU, MAKE YOUR CHOICES,CONTACT ME..

 Manuel Sánchez was born in Andalucia, in the town of Bélmez, Córdoba, Spain.
-At The age of two, his parents brought him to the United States, where he has lived for practically his whole life, before returning to his native and beloved Andalucia.
+At the age of two, his parents brought him to the United States, where he lived for practically his whole life, before returning to his native and beloved Andalucia.
 He now lives in Malaga, Spain.

 His painting style is Realistic-Impressionism, particularly in oil.
-He enjoys painting wild animals, religious themes and portraits, but will paint any subject that captures his artistic senses.
-His devotion and inspiration for Spanish themes, such as Flamenco, Bullfighting and the wild Spanish bull make him a particular and interesting artist.
-He is a very hard worker and will never sign a painting until his heart and soul tell him it is finished.
+He enjoys painting wild animals, religious themes and portraits, but will paint just about anything that captures his artistic curiosity.
+His devotion and inspiration for Spanish themes, such as Flamenco, bullfighting and the wild Spanish bull make him a particularly 'Spanish' artist.
+He puts his all into each painting, never signing it until his heart and soul tell him it is finished.
 Like his dancing, his paintings are filled with love, a fiery depth of feeling and occasional bold improvisation.
 Which brings us to the story that gives the character to his work.

 He has been an artist and Flamenco dancer for over 40 years.
 His style of painting reflects the passions of Flamenco in its emotional, vibrant, and at times, explosive style.
 His love for the Arts have taken him halfway round the world, adding the layer of experience and the joy of discovery to his art.